What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 Government and the private sector need to play their part

 The programmes offered by our government should also guide and support the youth entrepreneurs from the onset of their entrepreneurship journey and provide adequate post-programme support.
-Further to that, I believe that Government has a role to play in making policy decisions that will enable an environment that is conducive for youth-owned businesses to thrive.
+Further to that, I believe that the Government has a role to play in making policy decisions that will enable an environment that is conducive for youth-owned businesses to thrive.

 Youth entrepreneurship as an answer to unemployment